 In this example, first, we have imported the cv2 module.

-Then we have created an object of VideoCapture class.
-To obtain Video from the camera, we have to create an object of class VideoCapture.
-As an input, the constructor of the VideoCapture class receives an index of the device we want to use.
+Then we created an object for VideoCapture class.
+To obtain Video from the camera, we have to create an object of the class VideoCapture.
+As input, the constructor of the VideoCapture class receives an index of the device we want to use.